daveriedstra/draggy/README.md

 No fancy install script yet.
 Use DE tools or XDG-autostart to call the script on login.

+### Testing

+I only have one laptop, but it Works For Me™.
+If it doesn't for you, please file an issue with as much documentation as you can so that I can try to fix it.

 ### LICENSE

 Copyright (C) 2019 Dave Riedstra.
 This program is distributed under the terms of the GNU General Public License.